nabindev3/supplier-resilience-demo/README.md

 A buyer placing a year's order across several suppliers faces three coupled decisions where "cheapest" and "safest" pull in opposite directions:

-1. **Who supplies what, and how much** — pour everything into the cheapest vendor, or spread the order across more efficient and reliable ones?
+1. **Who supplies what, and how much?** pour everything into the cheapest vendor, or spread the order across more efficient and reliable ones?
-2. **What is that spread actually worth** — diversification costs more up front, but how much *service* does it save when a supplier fails *after* orders are committed?
-A deterministic cost model never sees this trade-off.
+2. **What is that spread actually worth?** diversification costs more up front, but how much *service* does it save when a supplier fails *after* orders are committed?
+A deterministic cost model never sees this trade off.
-3. **What price to pay** — once quantities are fixed, the unit price is negotiated, and each supplier has a point below which it walks away.
+3. **What price to pay?** once quantities are fixed, the unit price is negotiated, and each supplier has a point below which it walks away.

-This project answers all three on one forecast: demand is predicted (Prophet), suppliers are scored on cost *and* quality/reliability (DEA), quantities come from a multi-objective MILP, the plan is stress-tested against a post-commit disruption, and the price is settled with a Nash bargaining game.
-The result is a decision that **trades off cost, supplier quality, and disruption resilience explicitly** — instead of optimising cost alone and discovering the fragility too late.
+This project answers all three on one forecast: demand is predicted (Prophet), suppliers are scored on cost *and* quality/reliability (DEA), quantities come from a multi-objective MILP, the plan is stress tested against a post commit disruption, and the price is settled with a Nash bargaining game.
+The result is a decision that **trades off cost, supplier quality, and disruption resilience explicitly**, instead of optimising cost alone and discovering the fragility too late.

 ## Background